 |Page 5: Double letters, variant forms||Tutorial | Quiz||

-Donate to the Distributed Proofreaders Foundation
+Please help support DP!
+Donate by PayPal or check to the Distributed Proofreaders Foundation

 Distributed Proofreaders was founded in 2000 by Charles Franks to support the digitization of Public Domain books.
 Originally conceived to assist Project Gutenberg (PG), Distributed Proofreaders (DP) is now the main source of PG e-books.
 In 2002, Distributed Proofreaders became an official PG site.
 In May 2006, Distributed Proofreaders became a separate legal entity and continues to maintain a strong relationship with PG.